Jack Monroe: Politics

-Monroe appeared on BBC television's late night political programme This Week in June 2015 and again in May 2019.
+In the 2017 United Kingdom general election, Monroe intended to stand in Southend West as a candidate for the National Health Action Party, but withdrew after receiving death threats and because of health problems.
 In May 2017, Monroe participated in a "blind election date" with British television personality Georgia Toffolo in which they discussed politics.

-In January 2022, Monroe complained that food prices were rising faster than the official inflation rate, which hit poor people hardest.
-The Office for National Statistics agreed that one inflation rate did not reflect everybody's experience, and noted that they had been working since 2021 to revise the Consumer Price Index, to more accurately measure changes in consumer prices.
-Monroe stated, "Delighted to be able to tell you that the ONS have just announced that they are going to be changing the way they collect and report on the cost of food prices and inflation to take into consideration a wider range of income levels and household circumstances."
-Monroe announced plans to launch a new price index, called the Vimes Boots Index (VBI), highlighting the greater cost of poverty.

-In March 2022, Monroe complained that due to inflation poor people could not afford food, fuel and rent, and were having to go without food or fuel, or were eating unhealthily because they could not afford healthy food.
-Monroe called for social security benefits to be raised in line with inflation.
-In May 2022, Monroe criticised Conservative MP Lee Anderson's praise in the House of Commons for a food bank which has a compulsory cooking and budgeting class for those accepting food parcels.
+Monroe has voiced her support for Scottish independence.
+"Scotland deserves better than the scraps that Westminster reluctantly throws every now and then while bleeding your resources dry", she tweeted on 7 July 2022.

 Controversy

+David Cameron's dead son

 In November 2014, Monroe said on Twitter that then-Prime Minister of the United Kingdom David Cameron "uses stories about his dead son as misty-eyed rhetoric to legitimise selling our NHS to his friends".
 The Daily Mail journalist Sarah Vine criticised Monroe for using the death of Cameron's severely disabled son for political purposes and "choosing" a life of poverty.
-The Independent described this as a "caustic attack", and Monroe replied on Twitter that the column was "homophobic, transphobic, deadnaming [and] ignorant".
+Jenn Selby, writing in The Independent, described this as a "caustic attack", and Monroe replied on Twitter that Vine's column was "homophobic, transphobic, deadnaming [and] ignorant".